||Circle Five Beef, Inc.

 Water Permits Division

-The Nebraska Department of Environmental Quality (Department) is issuing notice to provide an opportunity for any interested person to submit written comments, objections and/or hearing requests concerning the renewal of coverage under the National Pollutant Discharge Elimination System (NPDES) General Permit for Concentrated Animal Feeding Operations (CAFOs) Confining Cattle to the following CAFO.
+The Nebraska Department of Environment and Energy (Department) is issuing notice to provide an opportunity for any interested person to submit written comments, objections and/or hearing requests concerning the issuance renewal of coverage under the National Pollutant Discharge Elimination System (NPDES) General Permit for Concentrated Animal Feeding Operations (CAFOs) Confining Cattle to the following CAFO.
 The opportunity to comment applies only to the CAFO listed below and not to the General Permit which has already been issued.

 This renewed coverage under the NPDES General Permit would be for a period of up to five years, and would restrict pollutant discharges to comply with the requirements of Department regulations.
 The application includes a detailed nutrient management plan from which permit terms have been identified.

 NE 1/4 & Pt.
 SE 1/4, Section 19, Township 09N, Range 04W, York County

 8,500 head of Feeder Cattle on 62.5 Acres of Total Drainage

 Existing: Five (5) Holding Ponds, Twenty-Three (23) Debris Basins & One (1) Lift Station

 Proposed: Convert Two (2) of the Debris Basins to Wet Basins

 The holding pond must be designed, constructed, operated and maintained to control the manure, litter and process wastewater generated during the storage period plus the runoff produced by a 25-year, 24-hour storm event (5.1 inches).
 The storage period capacity for the open lots must be no less than the greater of the expected average runoff from the month of June or the maximum runoff expected between land application or disposal events.